 Rt 95 north to Newport, ME follow various rts - signs to Greenville - Mooshead Lake region.
 Follow west side of lake to Rockwood, ME.
 Launch boat.
 You can't miss it.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt Kineo:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt Kineo: